Bishop's (up)crossing inequality and lower semicomputable random reals revisited: Remarks

 \subsection{$(B-b_n)/(A-a_n)$ is bounded}

-Now let us show (as promised) that $(B-b_n)/(A-a_n)$ is bounded (under the assumptions of Theorem~\ref{blp}).
+For reader's convenience, let us provide a proof of a classical result from~\cite{KuceraSlaman2001} saying that $(B-b_n)/(A-a_n)$ is bounded (under the assumptions of Theorem~\ref{blp}).
 Assume that for every $\varepsilon>0$ there exists some $n$ such that $A-a_n < \varepsilon(B-b_n)$.
 Let us show how to get an effectively open cover for $A$ of arbitrarily small measure.

-For every interval $(b_i,b_{i+1})$ on the bottom line consider its counterpart on the top line: an interval whose length is multiplied by $\varepsilon$ (i.e., equals $\varepsilon(b_{i+1}-b_i)$ that starts from $b_i$ or from the right endpoint of the counterpart of the previous interval, \emph{whichever is bigger}.
+For every interval $(b_i,b_{i+1})$ on the bottom line consider its ``counterpart'' on the top line, an interval whose length is multiplied by $\varepsilon$, i.e., equals $\varepsilon(b_{i+1}-b_i)$, that starts from $b_i$ or from the right endpoint of the counterpart of the previous interval, \emph{whichever is bigger}.

 The total length of all counterparts is at most $\varepsilon(B-b_1)$, and can be made arbitrarily small if $\varepsilon$ is small enough.
 On the other hand, they cover $A$ (so $A$ is non-random).
 Why?
 Since $A-a_n < \varepsilon(B-b_n)$ for some $n$, the counterparts of $(b_n,b_{n+1})$, $(b_{n+1}, b_{n+2}),\ldots$ cannot be all below $A$ (note that they are disjoint).
 So some of them should go above $A$.
 On the other hand, $A$ cannot get into the gaps between the counterparts, since all gaps are below some $a_i$, and $A$ is greater than all $a_i$.
 This finishes the argument.